netxms/netxms-doc/admin/appendix.rst

       2. This parameter supports (K, M, G, T suffixes).
     - 16M
   * - Module
     - Additional server module to be loaded at server startup.
-You can use more then one ``Module`` parameters to load multiple modules.
+To load multiple modules, add additional Module parameters.
     - No default value
   * - PeerNode
     - IP address of peer node in high availability setup.
-If there is lock in the database with this address indicated, server process will communicate to agent and server on that address to ensure the server is not running prior to removing the database lock.
+If there is lock in the database with this address indicated, server process will communicate to agent and server on that address to check if server is not running and will remove database lock.
     - No default value
   * - PerfDataStorageDriver
-    - Name of fanout driver used to send collected data to an additional database.
-Multiple such parameters can be specified in the configuration file to specify multiple drivers.
-See :ref:`fanout-drivers` for more information.
+    -
-    - Empty string
+    -
   * - ProcessAffinityMask
     - Sets a processor affinity mask for the netxmsd process (Windows only).
 A process affinity mask is a bit vector in which each bit represents a